kckecheng/cheatsheets/code_utils.rst

 gnu global
 ------------

-GNU Global is a source code tagging system which can be used as a replacement of cscope(to some extent).
+GNU Global is a source code tagging system which works similarly as cscope but provide some distinct features.

 ::